CSCfi/csc-user-guide/docs/computing/running/lustre.md

 romio_ds_write disable
 ```

 * Then the performance is increased to 4667 MiB/s, an increase of 33%.
-In this case increasing the number of the aggregators, does not imporve the performance.
+In this case, increasing the number of the aggregators, does not improve the performance.

-* Overall, the ROMIO Hints depend on the application and the used hardware, the optimum parameters are not necessary the same across various applications.
+* Overall, the ROMIO Hints depend on the application and the used hardware, the optimum parameters are not necessarily the same across various applications.

 ## Use I/O Libraries

-* Do not try to reinvent the wheel use well-know I/O libraries with your application.
-First verify that your I/O causes issues or it takes significant time from your total execution.
+* Do not try to reinvent the wheel use well-known I/O libraries with your application.
+First, verify that your I/O causes issues or it takes significant time from your total execution.

 * Then, try to use I/O libraries such as [PNetCDF](https://parallel-netcdf.github.io/), [HDF5](https://www.hdfgroup.org/), [ADIOS](https://csmd.ornl.gov/software/adios2).